easly1989/mircrew-smart-indexer/README.md

 ### Prerequisites

 - Python 3.11+
-- PostgreSQL database
+- SQLite database (stored in /config volume when using Docker)
-- Redis (optional, for caching)
 - Docker and Docker Compose (for containerized deployment)

 ### Core Dependencies